A Lefschetz Hyperplane Theorem for non-Archimedean Jacobians: Analytification of Morphisms with Projective Fibers

 Given a point $p\in X^{an}$, there is always an extension $L$ of $K$ such that $p$ is in the image of $X(L)$.
 Indeed, choose an affine open $U = \Spec A$ such that $p \in U^{an}$, then we can write $p$ as a seminorm $|\cdot|_p:A \rightarrow \mathbb{R}_{\geq 0}$.
 Let $\mathfrak{p}$ be the kernel of $|\cdot|_p$; then $\mathfrak{p}$ is prime.
-Let $k(p)$ denote the completion of the fraction field $k(\mathfrak{p})$ of $\mathfrak{p}$.
+Let $k(p)$ denote the completion of the fraction field $k(\mathfrak{p})$ of $A_\mathfrak{p}$.
 The composition $\mathscr{O}_X(U) \rightarrow k(\mathfrak{p}) \rightarrow k(p)$ gives us a canonical preimage of $p$ in $X(k(p))$.

-There is a nice correspondence between the scheme-theoretic properties of $X$ and the topological properties of $X^{an}$. \begin{theorem*}[{\cite[Theorem 3.4.8]{Ber90}}] The scheme $X$ is separated (resp. connected, resp. proper) if and only if $X^{an}$ is Hausdorff (resp. path-connected, resp. compact). \end{theorem*}
+There is a nice correspondence between the scheme-theoretic properties of $X$ and the topological properties of $X^{an}$. \begin{theorem}[{\cite[Theorem 3.4.8]{Ber90}}] The scheme $X$ is separated (resp. connected, resp. proper) if and only if $X^{an}$ is Hausdorff (resp. path-connected, resp. compact). \end{theorem}

 {}The sheaf of functions on $X$ determines a sheaf of analytic functions on $X^{an}$, and each morphism $f: X \rightarrow Y$ induces a morphism of ringed spaces $f^{an}: X^{an} \rightarrow Y^{an}$.
 Analytification is thus a functorial construction taking $X$ to the category $K\mbox{-}\mathbf{An}$ of $K$-analytic spaces.
 Since we are only interested in the topological properties of analytifications, we refer the reader to \cite{Ber90} for the details of these constructions.

-For our purposes, we only need the following.
-Suppose we have a morphism $f: X\rightarrow Y$. \begin{proposition*}[{\cite[\S 3.4]{Ber90}}] The morphism $f$ is injective (resp. surjective, resp. proper) if and only if $f^{an}$ is injective (resp. surjective, resp. proper). \end{proposition*}
+Suppose we have a morphism $f: X\rightarrow Y$.
+Then by \cite[Propostion 3.4.6]{Ber90}, the morphism $f$ is injective (resp. surjective) if and only if $f^{an}$ is injective (resp. surjective).
+Also, by \cite[Propostion 3.4.7]{Ber90}, if the morphism $f$ is of finite type, then $f$ is proper if and only if $f^{an}$ is proper.